Agency under bounded compute and information

 Camara messes with axioms.
 Take whatever set of decision-theory axioms you like — rationalizability, transitivity, independence — and add one more, that the agent’s choice function admits a polynomial-time implementation.
 Choice rules that fail this axiom are not admissible models of choosing agents.

-This sits differently from BO.
-Bounded optimality picks the best program for a given architecture; CTC rules decision theories out for any architecture at all.
-The two are complementary — BO tells us how to optimise inside the admissible class of theories; CTC tells us what the admissible class is.
+So whereas bounded optimality picks the best program for a given architecture; CTC rules decision theories out for any architecture at all.
+We could do both— BO tells us how to optimize inside the admissible class of theories; CTC tells us what the admissible class is.

 What it gives us: a decision-theoretic analogue of bounded optimality, more axiomatic in flavour, easier to plug into economics-of-cognition arguments.

-Biehl & Virgo (Biehl and Virgo 2023) interpret a system as a POMDP solver: the internal state of the system maps to a belief state about the outside world, and the system’s actions are optimal given that belief.
+Biehl and Virgo (2023) interpret a system as a POMDP solver: the internal state of the system maps to a belief state about the outside world, and the system’s actions are optimal given that belief.

 LLM summary follows: